HersheyTaichou/CodeBible/content/Networking/Grey DNS Suffix.md

+---
-# Fix for Greyed-out DNS Suffixes
+title: Fix for Greyed-out DNS Suffixes
+---

 If this is what the DNS area in Networking looks like:
 ![An image of the DNS Suffix settings greyed out](../Resources/Images/GreyDNSSuffix.png)